301 South College: History

 After First Union's purchase of Wachovia in 2001, and subsequent adoption of Wachovia's name in 2002, One First Union's name changed to One Wachovia Center.

 Three Wells Fargo Center (left) and One Wells Fargo Center (back) as seen from the Mint Museum courtyard steps.

 In 2007, Wachovia announced that it would be moving its headquarters to the new Wachovia Corporate Center, scheduled for completion in 2010.
 After Wells Fargo announced its purchase of Wachovia in 2008, Duke Energy announced plans to take more space in the new building.
-In February 2009, Duke announced it would occupy the Duke Energy Center, formerly the Wachovia Corporate Center, as its corporate headquarters.
+In February 2009, Duke announced it would occupy the 550 South Tryon, formerly the Wachovia Corporate Center, as its corporate headquarters.

 In December 2010, the building was renamed to One Wells Fargo Center.
 It housed the Wells Fargo East Coast Division.
 On June 14, 2012, Azrieli Group Ltd. of Israel announced it was buying the building for $245 million.

 Although Wells Fargo was the largest tenant, with 686,834 sqft, or 70 percent of the space, and the namesake of the building, it is occupied by several large North Carolina businesses and national law firms.
-Wells Fargo Center also included Two Wells Fargo Center, Three Wells Fargo Center, the Hilton hotel, and a 58 unit condominium complex.
+Wells Fargo Center also included 301 South Tryon, Three Wells Fargo Center, the Hilton hotel, and a 58 unit condominium complex.

 In November 2012 it was announced that 1,500 Wells Fargo Securities employees would be relocated from the building to 550 South Tryon into a new 300,000 sqft space.
 This space in 550 South Tryon was originally intended to be a trading floor when 550 South Tryon was planned to be the new headquarters of Wachovia Corp. before the company was purchased by Wells Fargo.

 Starwood Capital Group of Greenwich, Connecticut and Vision Properties of Mountain Lakes, New Jersey announced plans to buy the building in February 2013.
 The $245 million deal closed in April.
 The building was sold again in March 2016 for $284 million.